Anomalous Mean-Squared Displacement in Quantum Active Matter from a Wigner Phase-Space Framework: Introduction

-Quantum active matter refers to active matter whose behavior is affected by quantum effects such as interference, entanglement, quantum statistics and discretizaton of energy levels.
-It is an emerging research area and, so far, only a few studies have addressed quantum active matter~\cite{adachi2022activity,takasan2024activity,antonov2025engineering,antonov2025modeling,nadolny2025nonreciprocal,khasseh2025active,penner2025heat}.
+Quantum active matter refers to active matter whose behavior is affected by quantum effects such as interference, entanglement, quantum statistics and discretization of energy levels.
+It is an emerging research area and, so far, only a few studies have addressed quantum active matter~\cite{AliceaBFPR2005,adachi2022activity,takasan2024activity,antonov2025engineering,antonov2025modeling,nadolny2025nonreciprocal,khasseh2025active,penner2025heat,BurgardtEtAl2026}.
 One approach~\cite{takasan2024activity} is to model quantum active matter using spin systems.
 In particular, a lattice model of hard-core bosons with spin-dependent asymmetric hopping, which acts as an activity, has been shown to exhibit activity-induced ferromagnetism.
 Waveguide systems have been proposed as a platform for implementing quantum active matter and realizing nonreciprocal phase transitions~\cite{nadolny2025nonreciprocal}.
 Another approach~\cite{antonov2025engineering} combines a quantum system with a classical active system, allowing the quantum system to inherit activity from the classical dynamics.
-In this setup, the Heisenberg uncertainty principle forbids a simultaneous sharply localized initial distribution in both position and momentum.
-Within this framework, the MSD of quantum active matter, which is one of the key physical quantities characterizing activeness, was investigated, and an unusual $t^6$ scaling of the MSD was reported in Ref.~\cite{antonov2025engineering}.
+Within this framework, the mean-squared displacement (MSD) -- a widely studied quantity in classical active matter physics \cite{grossmann2024non,lemaitre2023non} -- was investigated, An unusual $t^6$ scaling of the MSD of a quantum active particle was reported in Ref.~\cite{antonov2025engineering}.
 This scaling is anomalous in the context of active matter, where the MSD of systems such as run-and-tumble particles and the active Ornstein–Uhlenbeck process typically exhibits a ballistic $t^2$ regime at short times and crosses over to diffusive scaling, $\sim t$, at long times.